matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - Which keys to return for events? e.g. no ``origin_server_ts`` if you don't show timestamps
 Outputs:
- - An opaque token which represents the inputs
+ - An opaque token which represents the inputs, the "filter token".
 Notes:
  - The token may expire, in which case you would need to request another one.
  - The token could be as simple as a concatenation of the requested filters with